The following funding categories are available through the Annual Grants Program.

 Category Priorities

-• Increase the activation of public community spaces.
+• Increase the activation of community infrastructure.

 • Improve accessibility and connection.